The Commonplace

 0.02

 The main empirical conclusions are based on a short annual panel (2016–2023) and a stylized aggregate interaction model; results should be interpreted with caution due to potential omitted variables, aggregation bias, and limited sample size.
-Other null_result high validity/robustness of empirical conclusions (limitations)
+Other null_result validity/robustness of empirical conclusions (limitations)

 n=8